cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Containment.
 After identifying an incident, security personnel attempt to isolate or contain it.
 This might include quarantining a device or removing it from the network.
 This can be as simple as unplugging the system’s network interface card to ensure it can’t communicate on the network.
 Similarly, you can isolate a network from the Internet by modifying access control lists on a router or a network firewall.
 This is similar to how you’d respond to water spilling from an overflowing sink.
 You wouldn’t start cleaning up the water until you first turn off the faucet.
 The goal of isolation is to prevent the problem from spreading to other areas or other computers in your network, or to simply stop the attack.
 Eradication.
 After containing the incident, it’s often necessary to remove components from the attack.
 F o r example, if attackers installed malware on systems, it’s important to remove all remnants of the malware on all hosts within the organization.
 Similarly, an attack might have been launched from one or more compromised accounts.
 Eradication would include deleting or disabling these accounts.
 Recovery.
 During the recovery process, administrators return all affected systems to normal operation and verify they are operating normally.
 This might include rebuilding systems from images, restoring data from backups, and installing updates.
 Additionally, if administrators have identified the vulnerabilities that caused the incident, they typically take steps to remove the vulnerabilities.
 Lessons learned.
 After personnel handle an incident, security personnel perform a lessons learned review.
-I t ’s very possible the incident provides some valuable lessons and the organization might modify procedures or add additional controls to prevent a reoccurrence of the incident.
+I t ’s very possible the incident provides some valuable lessons and the organization might modify procedures or add additional controls to prevent a recurrence of the incident.
 A review might indicate a need to provide additional training to users, or indicate a need to update the incident response policy.
-The goal is to prevent a future reoccurrence of the incident.
+The goal is to prevent a future recurrence of the incident.
 Implementing Basic Forensic Procedures
 A forensic evaluation helps the organization collect and analyze data as evidence it can use in the prosecution of a crime.
 In general, forensic evaluations proceed with the assumption that the data collected will be used as evidence in court.
 Because of this, forensic practices protect evidence to prevent modification and control evidence after collecting it.
 Once the incident has been contained or isolated, the next step is a forensic evaluation.
 What do you think of when you hear forensics?
 Many people think about the TV program CSI (short for “crime scene investigation”) and all of its spin-offs.
 These shows demonstrate the phenomenal capabilities of science in crime investigations.